Sher-Chowdhury/codingbee_docs/categories/kubernetes/15_Affinity/Affinity.md

 # Affinity and Anti-Affinity

 We came across nodeSelector as part of looking at deamonsets.
-[Affinity/Anti-Affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) can do the same thing as nodeSelector but also has a lot more features and customisations:
+[Affinity/Anti-Affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) can do the same thing as a nodeSelector but also has more capabilities:

-1. More versatile label selection method - e.g. instead of key=value label match.
-You can just specify deploy/dont-deploy on nodes that has a key called 'xxx'.
+1. More versatile label selection method - e.g. instead of a simple key=value label match.
+You can just specify deploy/dont-deploy on nodes that has a key with a certain and ignoring what the key's value is.
+Or you can specify a list of valid values for a given key.
 See `pod.spec.affinity.nodeAffinity`
-2. Specify preference (rather than hard rules) - So if no suitable deployment target is found, kubernetes will deploy it anyway to non-mathing targets, since it's more to have pods to exist on not existing in the first place. e.g. see `pod.spec.affinity.podAffinity.preferredDuringSchedulingIgnoredDuringExecution`
+2. Specify preference (rather than hard rules) - So if no suitable deployment target is found, kubernetes will deploy it anyway to non-mathing targets, since it's more important for the pod(s) to exist than having those pods running on non-preferred worker, see `pod.spec.affinity.podAffinity.preferredDuringSchedulingIgnoredDuringExecution`
 3. Prevent particular pods from running on the same worker node (co-locating), based on labels.
 See `pod.spec.affinity.podAntiAffinity`.